oscarbutler/Man-Utd/README.md

 - After completing the form it will direct you to the response page.

+## Response

+- A resposne page is very important so it allows the person who have left a question in the contact page to be directed here and it will let them know thta they will  be contacted with the answer to their question.

 ## Footer
 - The footer contains four different social media pages which can be open a link to each website when clicked on.